tobydragon/thinkcspy/_sources/Selection/OmittingtheelseClauseUnarySelection.rst

    ::

      a.
-     This is always printed
+     "This is always printed"

      b.
-     The negative number -10 is not valid here
+     "The negative number -10 is not valid here"
-     This is always printed
+     "This is always printed"

      c.
-     The negative number -10 is not valid here
+     "The negative number -10 is not valid here"

+   .. tag test_questions6_5_1: If Statement, Boolean Expression

 .. mchoice:: test_question6_5_2